ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 ### `add_component_marker`

-Adds a new component marker.
-The marker itself does not do anything, it is just there to be replaced by a component later.
-This lets you get around components that need to be defined in a different order from the order in which they appear along the beamline (e.g. Theta component that depends on a detector component for angle)
+Adds a new marker which can later be replaced by a component.
+This lets you define components in a different order to their order inside the beamline object. (see theta component in config below for example)

 ### `add_parameter`